elasticio/professional-services-best-practices/professional-services-development-guide.md

  * Component deployment preconditions:
    - Where to deploy (app.elastic.io etc..)
    - Component's access level on each installation that component must be deployed on

 ## Component Development Definition of Done (CD-DoD)
 You can find the CD-DoD template in templates.md.
 It should be put into a GitHub issue so that each item could be checked and marked as Done.
 ### Component Development Process
 * All the branches of the repo should be checked (merged/deleted if possible) before starting development.
 * Code is written and formatted in accordance with the [styling guide](#coding-style)
 * Code (incl. configs, test samples, environment variables etc.) MUST NOT contain any sensitive data like passwords, tokens, API keys etc.
-* Component logs at any level must contain no sensitive data (credentials, input/output requests, Environment variables)
+* Component logs does not contain any sensitive data (credentials, input/output requests, Environment variables)
+* Code does not contain vulnerabilities.
+It can be checked with `npm audit` command.
+For old components low or moderate vulnerabilities are acceptable, but new one should be developed without any incl. low.
 * Code is covered with unit tests
 * Component code is covered with integration tests (optional)
 * Triggers/actions comply with [OIH patterns](https://github.com/elasticio/Connectors/blob/master/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md).
 Even though OIH is not alive anymore, it is still a best practice to follow